Hayton scores 1st goal, Raanta leads Coyotes past Devils 5-3

 Ekman-Larsson tied it at 3 with a shot from the left circle that seemed to go right through Blackwood’s glove.

-Zacha had given New Jersey the lead 31 seconds earlier from the left circle after being sprung by Hughes’ long pass from the defensive zone.
+Zacha had given New Jersey the lead 31 seconds earlier from the left circle after being sprung by Hughes’ long pass.

 Hughes also had the primary assist on Vatanen’s game-opening goal at 16:29 of the first period.
-The defenseman took a cross-ice pass from Hughes and sent the puck from the corner toward the net.
-It hit off the skate of Coyotes defenseman Alex Goligoski and deflected in.
+The defenseman took a cross-ice pass and sent a puck from the corner that hit off the skate of Coyotes defenseman Alex Goligoski and deflected in.

-Hughes got his second goal less than two minutes later with a laser shot from the right faceoff circle into the top corner on a power play for a 2-0 lead.
+Hughes got his second goal less than two minutes later with a laser shot from the right faceoff circle into the top corner on a power play.

-Schmaltz woke up the Coyotes with 17 seconds left in the period.
-He took a pass from Ekman-Larsson between the circles and beat Blackwood to the corner.
+Schmaltz woke up the Coyotes with 17 seconds left in the period, taking Ekman-Larsson’s pass and beating Blackwood.

 Grabner tied the game 2-all at 2:01 of the second, scoring his 22nd career short-handed goal with a backhand on a breakaway.